N-body problem: Two-body problem

 Any discussion of planetary interactive forces has always started historically with the two-body problem.
-The purpose of this section is to relate the real complexity in calculating any planetary forces.
-Note in this Section also, several subjects, such as gravity, barycenter, Kepler's Laws, etc.; and in the following Section too (Three-body problem) are discussed on other Wikipedia pages.
-Here though, these subjects are discussed from the perspective of the n-body problem.

-The two-body problem (n = 2) was completely solved in 1710 by Johann Bernoulli (1667–1748) by classical theory by assuming the main point-mass was fixed; this is outlined here.
+The two-body problem (n = 2) was first solved by Isaac Newton in 1687 using geometric methods, but a complete solution was given in 1710 by Johann Bernoulli (1667–1748) by classical theory by assuming the main point-mass was fixed; this is outlined here.
 Consider then the motion of two bodies, say the Sun and the Earth, with the Sun fixed, then: